COVID-19 - information and guidance for social, community, and residential care settings

 - the ability to maintain physical distancing if implemented by the service

-Further information relating to IPC and communal areas can be found in the NIPCM community IPC COVID-19 pandemic appendix.
+Further information relating to IPC and communal areas can be found in the NIPCM Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings.

 The measures taken will need to be tailored to the specific residential/short break service and to the individual needs and considerations of those who use the service and of their carers.
 This will need regular review and should be documented by the service.